Tox-Archive/Tox-STS/STS.md

 The `tox://` URI has 2 versions, tox1 and tox2.
 Tox2 attempts to stop DNS request spamming and DNS poisoning attacks by using the a form of the nospam as a unique pin.
 Tox1 ignores these issues by listing just the Tox ID.
 Use of Tox1 for records of users is **strongly advised against**, as this version is reserved **solely for clients that do not interface with a human**, who need a well known and easy to add ID.
 With this in mind, tox1 still serves the niche case of services like GroupBot where a pin isn't needed.

-In the case of multiple records of different versions, clients should prioritise the highest version record and default to that.
-In the case of multiple records of the same priority, a client is free to choose the first one reported by the DNS lookup.
+In the case of multiple records of different versions, clients should prioritize the highest version record and default to that.
+In the case of multiple records of the same version, a client is free to choose the first one reported by the DNS lookup.

 | Tox1        | Tox2          |
 | ------------- |:-------------:|